[Image courtesy of McGill University and facultyfocus.com]

 ULT meetings are to study the original Theosophical teachings so we ask you to keep on topic and be mindful of this aim of the ULT’s work.

-When asking questions wait for a break and address the chairs of the meeting rather than individuals.
-Be patient with the chairs and other students if they do not have all the answers; the texts are the Teachers so we do best when we interrogate them together and thoughtfully.
+When asking questions wait for a break and address those chairing the meeting rather than individuals.
+Be patient with the chairpersons and other students if they do not have all the answers; the texts are our Teachers so we do best when we interrogate them together and thoughtfully.